remerge/remerge.github.io/src/feed.md

 - the feed must be available via http/https (for example on S3) or SFTP
 - credentials to access the feed must be supplied to remerge ahead of time
+- remerge is going to update the feed every 24h

 ### Feed format